kchanv/manga-gate/README.md

 # Manga-Gate

 At Manga-Gate, we're more than just a digital manga platform.
 We're a community of manga lovers and advocates who are dedicated to bringing you a reference of the highest quality localized manga available.
-We believe that everyone deserves access to the rich and exciting world of Japanese manga, and we're committed to making that world more accessible than ever before.
-From action-adventure epics to heart-pounding romances, from blockbuster titles to hidden gems waiting to be discovered, we know we have just the right manga for you.
+We believe that everyone deserves access to a community to discuss the rich and exciting world of Japanese manga, and we're committed to making that world more accessible than ever before.
+From action-adventure epics to heart-pounding romances, from blockbuster titles to hidden gems waiting to be discovered, we know we have your favorite Mangas!
 And with our easy-to-use platform, you'll have access to save a Manga to your favorite for record-keeping, or discuss with others about your favorite Mangas!

 # Screenshot